 We’ve kept chickens on our little farm since our 2nd or 3rd year here.
 Some years we have more than others, but once we tasted truly fresh eggs, it became impossible to go back to store-bought.
 So even when I didn’t want to farm anymore we still kept about 10 layers to provide us with eggs.
-When our hens stop laying for part of the winter, we try to find another local source for fresh eggs, because the ones at the store just aren’t right.
+When our hens stop laying for part of the winter, we try to find another local source for fresh, farm-raised, eggs, because store-bought ones just don’t taste right.

-Like most of our animals, our chickens have a varied diet.
+Like all of our animals, our chickens have a varied diet.
 During the spring, summer and fall, about half of their food is a commercial feed for laying hens.
-But they also have free run of our entire yard, plus the fields surrounding our yard.
+But they also have free run of our entire yard, plus the fields surrounding our yard – except during planting so they don’t eat the seeds, and the time surrounding a few events to reduce the chance of walking in chicken poop.
 They eat weeds, grass, flowers, and bugs.
 Since we have a gravel driveway and road, we don’t have to supply them with grit for their gizzards.
 They just eat the driveway!
 They also clean up the bad apples and pears that fall off our trees and we’ll toss them food from our garden that is over-ripe or too buggy for us.
 It’s a bonus for them – veggies AND bugs – all at once!
 When we get tomato hornworms, the chickens get a special treat.
-Unfortunately, though, that means I have to pick the worms off the plants.
-I really don’t like tomato hornworms!
-Also, we’ve hardly had any grasshoppers since we’ve had chickens running free.
+(Unfortunately, though, that means I have to pick the worms off the plants.
+I really don’t like tomato hornworms!)
+Also, we’ve had hardly any grasshoppers since we’ve had chickens running free.
 When the winter is very cold, the chickens don’t venture out much, so we just close the gate to their pen, mostly to protect them from any predators that may venture near.
 They have both an inside shelter with roosting poles and nest boxes off the ground, and an outdoor pen.
-The outdoor pen is smallish, and they’ve destroyed every green thing that used to be in it, so when they are penned up we make sure to give them some type of living food now and then so they’ll be healthier.
-Sometimes I even sprout some seeds for them as a treat.
+The outdoor pen is smallish, and they’ve destroyed every green thing that used to be in it, so when they are penned up we make sure to give them some type of living food now and then so they’ll be healthier – extra produce I’ve purchased or seeds I’ve sprouted in the house.
 But the majority of their winter diet is a layer ration.